Complying with your concession

 Where concession activities are undertaken on public conservation land the Occupiers’ Liability Act and the Health and Safety in Employment Act are likely to apply.

-The Health and Safety in Employment (Adventure Activities) Regulations (external site) require adventure activity operators to have a safety audit certificate and to be registered with WorkSafe New Zealand.
+Health and Safety at Work (Adventure Activities) Regulations 2016 define “adventure activity” and require adventure activity operators to have a safety audit certificate and to be registered with WorkSafe New Zealand.
 For more information see safety plans.

 Compliance with conservation laws

-A crucial part of DOC’s work to protect New Zealand’s natural heritage is ensure people comply with laws that help protect these places, flora and fauna.
+A vital part of DOC’s mission to protect New Zealand’s natural heritage is ensuring compliance with laws designed to protect our landscapes, flora, and fauna.